-The Group is financed through bank facilities totalling £793million (2019: £793million), shareholder loans totalling £196million (2019: £183million) and shareholders' subordinated debt facilities £50million (2019: £nil).
-For 2020 the Group has a negative cashflow after capital expenditure and interest on external debt, as a result of the impact of the COVID-19 pandemic.
-As at 31 December 2020, cash and cash equivalents were £18million (2019: £24million).
-The undrawn headroom under bank credit facilities was £36million (2019: £74million) and £50million (2019: £nil) under shareholders' subordinated debt facilities at 31 December 2020.
+The Group is financed through bank facilities totalling £757million (2020: £793million) and shareholder loans totalling £246million (2020: £196million).
+For 2021 the Group has a positive cashflow, with shareholders injecting funding to ensure sufficient cash flows during recovery of the COVID-19 pandemic.
+As at 31 December 2021, cash and cash equivalents were £39million (2020: £18million).
+The undrawn headroom under shareholders' subsequent equity commitment was £30million at 31 December 2021.